petergridge/Irrigation-V5/README.md

 If you configure this oprion a helper to ignore the rain sensor is automatically created

 ### Time or Volume based watering
 You can define a 'flow sensor' that provides a volume/minute rate. eg litres per minute.
 Once defied the 'water' attribute will be read as volume eg 15 litres not 15 minutes.
+The helper will default the UOM to 'L' for metric and 'Gal' for imperial.

 This example is for a zone that has been defined with a flow sensor
 ```yaml